 Since its opening in 1984, the Center has hosted visitors from Ukraine, including scholars and politicians, as well as numerous students from Connecticut and beyond in search of resources for research topics as diverse as folk dance, costuming, and iconography.
 Artifacts from the Center have been incorporated into traveling exhibits, spreading the rich Ukrainian culture to people who might otherwise never have this opportunity to learn.

 The Center gained national attention for its efforts in the Benchmark Books Educational Series, as well as through a feature article in the New York Times.

 (above text courtesy of Southern Connecticut State University)

-Curated by Mary Hezzey, The Ukrainian Heritage Center, was established in 1984 by the parishioners of St. Michael Ukrainian Catholic Church.
+Curated by Mary Hezzey, The Ukrainian Heritage Center, was established in 1984 by the parishioners of St. Michael the Archangel Ukrainian Catholic Church.
 The Center documents the history of the settlement of Ukrainians in New Haven and has on exhibit traditional regional costumes and artifacts of Ukraine’s cultural heritage.